CezarHirsescu/Git-Cheatsheet/README.md

 A new file begins as `untracked`.
 To start tracking a file, you need to add it using `git add`.

 You can add `untracked` and `modified` files.
 When you add a file, it becomes `staged`.
-Conversly, `staged` files can be unstaged to revert them to their prevouse state.
+Conversely, `staged` files can be unstaged to revert them to their previous state.

 When you make a commit, all `staged` files become `unmodified`.